madsmtm/objc2/CONTRIBUTING.md

 ### Updating the `git` submodule

-When making changes to `header-translator`, you must update the `git` submodule manually and push your changes to a fork of `objc2-generated` (you do not need to submit a PR to that repo).
+When making changes framework crates, you must update the `git` submodule manually and push your changes to a fork of `objc2-generated` (you do not need to submit a PR to that repo).

 We try to maintain a linear history in that repo, in a fashion such that every ref that is ever referenced from the `HEAD` branch in this repository, is